Stefano Baldassarri, Ph.D.

 My interests are yoga, country hikes, and reading.
 I highly recommend discovering as many Italian cities as possible, but without missing any single part of Florence, any museum or piece of art.
 Enjoy the city, get your coffee in your neighborhood bar, read a book in one of the city’s gardens, buy local products at the grocery shop, and speak with locals… you will love it!

 Nina, a native of San Diego, has lived in Italy for over 30 years and is a dual-citizen.
-She herself was an exchange student from UCLA at the Università di Padova and Venezia where she studied studio art, art history and Italian.
+She herself was an exchange student from UCLA at the Università di Padova and Venezia where she studied studio art, art history, and Italian.
 Her fondest memories of her time abroad were seeing her art history books come to life as well as the numerous travels throughout the Italian peninsula by train.

 “I highly recommend train travel even today.
-It is still relatively cheap and is a great way to discover new places.
+It is still considerably cheap and is a great way to discover new places.
 There is almost no place in Italy that can’t be reached by train.
 I usually traveled alone which gave me the unique chance to meet locals and especially to practice my Italian.”

 “Discovering local food is also a great way to integrate into your new environment.
 Every region has its own traditions and every Italian is very proud of their local specialties.
 In order to understand what you meet on the outside, you need to discover what goes down on the inside.
 It’s also the best way to make local friends.
 You will be very dear to any Florentine’s heart once you’ve taken your first bite of “panino al lampredotto”!